The Discrepancy Model: What You Need to Know

 • It requires getting subtest scores on different measures of cognitive processing.
 These scores could provide helpful information about underlying issues that might contribute to a child’s struggle.
 This is especially true for kids who have above-average intellectual ability but whose school performance doesn’t reflect their potential.

-Professionals and schools say some drawbacks in the discrepancy model are:
+Professionals and schools say some drawbacks of the discrepancy model are:

 • The discrepancy model is still often the default.
 But when it’s used, it should always be considered along with other data to give a comprehensive assessment of the child.
 When the discrepancy model is used alone, just a point or two on a score can mean the difference between a child’s being eligible for special education services or not.